Chanda-Abdul/CSS-JavaScript-Clock/README.md

 ## Live App

-You can interact with the deployed app [here](https://wonderful-carson-4fd444.netlify.app/)
+You can interact with the deployed app [here](https://quizzical-johnson-74aa1b.netlify.app/)

 ## Summary
-This calculator app was created to showcase my skills in CSS, HTML & JavaScript.
+This clock web app was created to showcase my skills in CSS, HTML & JavaScript.

 ## Prompt
 - Implement a live hand-clock using only HTML, CSS and JavaScript.
 If time allows, make sure the various clock hands are easily distinguishable.

 ## Concepts Covered
-- Using ES6 Classes to organize code
-- CSS grid
-- CSS flexbox
+- `Date.now()`

 ## Updates
 - [ ] Make Responsive
-- [ ] update stylings
+- [ ] update stylings on clock hands
 - [ ] improve functionality
+- [ ] add time notches